 Reject the buy-out request and provide a reason for rejection.

-The IESO will then process the buy-out request within five business days and notify the participant of the buy-out charge, and:
+The IESO will then process the buy-out request within five business days and notify the participant of the buy-out charge.
+If the participant has requested a full buy-out of all its capacity obligations:

-If the participant has requested a full buy-out of all its capacity obligations, the IESO will refund its capacity auction deposit amount, at the participant’s request, within ten business days after the IESO has received payment for the buy-out charge.
+The IESO will refund its capacity auction deposit amount, at the participant’s request, within ten business days after the IESO has received payment for the buy-out charge.

+If the participant has requested a partial buy-out of its capacity obligation:

+The IESO will notify the capacity auction participant or capacity market participant of the revised capacity obligation and associated cleared ICAP.
+The cleared ICAP will be revised based on the availability de-rating factor applied at the time of the capacity qualification for the obligation period in which the partial buy-out is being completed, and pursuant to Ch.
+7, s.
+18.8 of the market rules

-If the capacity prudential support obligation is revised downward due to a buy-out, the IESO will refund the difference, at the participant’s request, after the IESO has received the payment for the buy-out charge.
+If the capacity prudential support obligation is revised downward due to a buy-out, the IESO will refund the difference, at the participant’s request, after the IESO has received the payment for the buy-out charge, except in the case that a buy-out is associated with a capacity obligation for an HDR resource for which capacity auction capacity test results are pending.
+In this circumstance, the capacity prudential support attributed to that capacity obligation will not be returned until the capacity auction capacity test results have been released and any in-period cleared UCAP adjustment charge settlement amount, calculated pursuant to section 4.7J.2.9 of Chapter 9, in relation to such capacity auction capacity test, has been received by the IESO.
 The revised capacity prudential support obligation will be based on the revised capacity obligation.